sparklemotion/sqlite3-ruby/CONTRIBUTING.md

 Run `bin/build-gems` which will package gems for all supported platforms, and run some basic sanity tests on those packages using `bin/test-gem-set` and `bin/test-gem-file-contents`.

+## Updating the version of libsqlite3

+Update `/dependencies.yml` to reflect:

+- the version of libsqlite3
+- the URL from which to download
+- the checksum of the file, which will need to be verified manually (see comments in that file)

 ## Making a release

 A quick checklist: